IceDBorn/pipewire-screenaudio/README.md

 - Stream, your transmission should contain both audio and video

 ## Known Problems
-- There is no way to change the audio node you're sharing while streaming
 - You can't stream firefox WebRTC calls at all while using `All Desktop Audio`, they are excluded by default
 ### resistFingerprinting
 - privacy.resistFingerprinting (enabled by default in LibreWolf, arkenfox user.js, etc.) breaks the extension.
 Either disable the preference or add any domains you wish to use Pipewire Screenaudio with to `privacy.resistFingerprinting.exemptedDomains` in `about:config`